yigitkonur/cctrace-js/README.md

 - **Session Statistics**: Provides detailed metrics about your conversation
 - **Slash Command Integration**: Export directly from Claude Code with `/export`
 - **Timestamped Archives**: Each export is saved with timestamp and session ID
+- **Auto-Copy to Working Directory**: Automatically copies export to your current directory (configurable)

 ![image](https://github.com/user-attachments/assets/b316bd46-94f0-44ef-8030-e73b393cb119)